An API is a user interface

 In code reviews the first questions I usually have are things like “is this API easy to use?”, “Is it consistent?”, “can we extend it in the future so it won’t be ugly?”, “is it documented, and is the documentation comprehensible?”.
 Sometimes I’ll even go as far as trying to write a simple example to see if there are any problems and if it “feels” right.
 Only if this part is settled do I move on to reviewing the correctness of the actual implementation.

-I’m not going to list specific examples or tips here; it really depends on the environment, intended audience (kernel programmers are not Rails programmers), and most of all: what you’re doing.
+I’m not going to list specific examples or tips here; it really depends on the environment, intended audience, and most of all: what you’re doing.
+Kernel programming is different from doing a web UI for Rails.

 That being said, the most useful general piece of advice I know of is John Ousterhout’s concept of deep modules: modules that provide large functionality with simple interfaces.
 Depth of module is a nice overview with goes in to some more details about this, and I won’t repeat it here.